pnlpal/dictionariez/privacy.md

 ## Third-Party Services

 This extension integrates with various dictionary websites and services.
 These third-party services may use cookies or web storage according to their own privacy policies.
-Dictionariez does not modify or control third-party behavior.
+Dictionariez/Ordböcker/SidePal does not modify or control third-party behavior.
 Your interactions with these services are governed by their respective privacy policies, just as if you visited their websites directly.

 Our TTS service may utilize third-party speech synthesis providers, which process text according to their own privacy policies.